-- When your respirometer solution is ready again, repeat step 3 or 4 depending on which option you chose the first time.
-Do this until you have at least three measurements at rest (more is better).
+- When your respirometer solution is ready again, repeat step 3–6 until you have at least three measurements at rest (more is better).

 - Next, collect at least three measurements right after exercising (doing jumping jacks) for one minute.
 Test how long it takes you to change the color of the pH indicator immediately after you finished exercising, then rest for 10 minutes while you re-aerate the buffer.
 Then repeat the measurement until you have at least three data points for each condition (more is better).

 - Average the results for each test condition and compare the results using graphs and data tables.